-Furthermore, CS1315 seemed to increase the students interest in more computing courses.
+Furthermore, CS1315 seemed to whet the students' appetites for more computing courses.
 The final survey included two questions about taking more computer science, one that asked if students wanted to take more computer science classes and the other asking explicitly about a second, advanced media computation course.
 Whereas less than 10% of CS1315 females expressed a desire to continue with more computer science courses, more than 60% said that they'd be interested in taking an advanced media computation course.
 The same trend applies to the class as a whole-63% of the class overall said that they would be interested in taking a second course.
-Why the seeming contradiction between "no more computer science, but I'll take another media computation course" is something we're exploring now.
+This indicates that the media computation successfully gained female interest.